Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 With easy access to the city’s bustling downtown area, this artsy neighborhood is full of life and close to the action, making it a great place for students and young professionals alike.
 There are even some 55+ communities sprinkled in the area for retirees.

 Grand Central District is known as St. Pete’s LGBTQ+ haven.
 This neighborhood alone has over 450 locally owned, independent businesses, merchants, bars, restaurants, art galleries, and more — including over 150 small LGBTQ+ owned, operated, and ally businesses.
-Daily, weekly, and annual happenings provide plenty of events for the community to enjoy throughout the year.
+The community enjoys daily, weekly, and annual happenings throughout the year.
 With murals lining the streets and dog-friendly restaurants between them, this vibrant and inclusive community is a great place for anyone to explore.

-Want to explore more neighborhoods in Tampa Bay?
+Want to explore more neighborhoods in the Tampa Bay area?
 Check out these posts from the PODS Blog.

-St. Petersburg has become one of the top places in the country for workforce recruitment.
+Sunshine City has become one of the top places in the country for workforce recruitment, attracting new residents interested in moving to St. Petersburg, FL.

-The city is also home to both the University of South Florida and Eckerd College, providing abundant opportunities for jobs in education, but also opportunities upon graduation.
+The city is also home to Eckerd College, St. Petersburg College, and a satellite campus of the University of South Florida, providing abundant opportunities for jobs in education, but also opportunities upon graduation.
 Those in the medical field can transition to the workforce via St. Anthony’s Hospital and Johns Hopkins All Children’s Hospital.

 A:

-Having a car is your best bet in St. Petersburg, but you can get by with some patience.
-PSTA buses run throughout the city, and the Downtown Looper Trolley is the best option for getting around downtown.
-Getting to the beaches and back downtown is also easy with the city’s SunRunner Bus Rapid Transit.
+Having a car is your best bet in St. Petersburg, but you can get by without one — with some patience.
+PSTA buses run throughout the city, and the Downtown Looper Trolley is the best option for tooling around downtown.
+Getting to the beaches and back is also easy with the city’s SunRunner Bus Rapid Transit.

-If you don’t live in or near downtown, though, the city is car-reliant.
+If you don’t live in or near downtown, though, St. Pete is car-reliant.
 Parking is relatively inexpensive and easy to find throughout the city.
 The roads also run on a grid system with two major highways (I-75 and I-275) connecting the surrounding areas, so navigation is simple and efficient.

 Why is St. Pete so popular?
-From catching the Lightning game while you grab a beer at Ferg’s to exploring the surreal works at the world-renowned Dalí Museum, there’s never a shortage of fun.
+From catching a beer at Ferg’s to exploring the surreal works at the world-renowned Dalí Museum, there’s never a shortage of fun.
 Here are a few of our picks for the best things to do in St. Petersburg.

 Sports